 Michael Linn is Board Certified by the National Board of Certified Counselors and is a Licensed Professional Counselor in the state of Pennsylvania.
 He obtained his Bachelor’s Degree in Human Development and Family Studies from The Pennsylvania State University and his Master’s Degree in Counseling from West Chester University.
 Michael has over 10 years experience in the counseling field with more than half of his years of experience working in Franklin County.

 Michael works with adults, couples, and families.
-His areas of expertise cover working with anxiety and depression related disorders, sexual addictions, grief and loss, and also couple’s conflict.
+His areas of expertise cover working with anxiety and depression related disorders, sexual addictions/sexual health, grief and loss, and also couple’s conflict.
 Michael uses an eclectic blend of therapy appropriate for the person he is working with.
 His preferred method of treatment is Cognitive-Behavioral Therapy and Gottman Couples Therapy.

 He is a long-standing member of the American Association of Christian Counselors and the American Counseling Association.
 Michael has served in leadership with the alumni association board at The Pennsylvania State University.

-Locally, he has been a contributor for The Chambersburg Public Opinion, in which he wrote a monthly column about counseling topics and is a member of the Chambersburg Chamber of Commerce and Downtown Partner.
-Michael resides in Chambersburg with his wife and their two sons.
+Locally, he spent a number of years as a contributor for The Chambersburg Public Opinion, in which he wrote a monthly column about counseling topics.
+Michael has been a member of the Chambersburg Chamber of Commerce and Downtown Partner.
+More recently, he has been a featured guests on multiple podcasts.